saibotu/Decrypt9WIP/README.md

 * __NCCH/NCSD File Options__: Files with .3DS and .APP extension are typically NCCH / NCSD files.
 NCCH/NCSD typically contain game or appdata.
   * __NCCH/NCSD Decryptor__: Use this to fully decrypt all NCCH / NCSD files in the folder.
 A full decryption of a .3DS file is otherwise also known as _cryptofixing_.
 Important Note: Depending on you 3DS console type / FW version and the encryption in your NCCH/NCSD files you may need additional files key files (see 'Support files' above) and / or `seeddb.bin`.
   * __NCCH/NCSD Encryptor__: Use this to (re-)encrypt all NCCH / NCSD files in the folder using standard encryption (f.e. after decrypting them).
 Standard encryption can be processed on any 3DS, starting from the lowest firmware versions.
 On some hardware, .3DS files might need to be encrypted for compatibility.
-  * __NCCH/NCSD to CIA Converter__: This allows you to convert any NCCH/NCSD file to an installable (on a signature patched system) CIA file.
-The CIA file will be written to `filename.ext.cia`.
 * __CIA File Options__: CIA files are 'Content Installable Files', this entry contains all related features.
   * __CIA Decryptor (shallow)__: Use this to decrypt, for all CIA files in the folder, the titlekey layer of CIA decryption.
 The internal NCCH encryption is left untouched.
   * __CIA Decryptor (deep)__:  Use this to fully decrypt all CIA files in the folder.
 This also processes the internal NCCH encryption.
 Deep decryption of a CIA file is otherwise known as _cryptofixing_.
 This also may need additional key files and / or `seeddb.bin`, see 'Support files' above.